aws-powertools/powertools-mcp/src/tools/searchDocs/README.md

 ## Overview

-The `searchDocs` tool provides search capabilities across Powertools for AWS Lambda documentation for multiple runtime environments.
+The `search_docs` tool provides search capabilities across Powertools for AWS Lambda documentation for multiple runtime environments.
 It fetches search indices from the documentation and performs full-text search using Lunr.js.

 ## Features